quantapix/qnarre/docs/advanced_tf/narrative.md

 - .

 - with our TensorBoard `callback` in place, the model's `fit` method will generate the standard summaries that TB can conveniently visualize
-- if you haven't run the below code, an already generated graph is [here](./layers.pdf)
+- if you haven't run the code below, an already generated graph is [here](./layers.pdf)

 - .